Meet the cast of 2020’s Silent Witness series 23

 Who’s DI Sid Clarke?
 The Detective Inspector assigned to the case.

 What else has Garry Robson been in?
-Display screen credit embody Pitching In and Casualty – and he has truly beforehand appeared in Silent Witness, taking part in a personality referred to as Chris Ward in a storyline from 2005.
-He’s additionally a stage actor, author, director and performer who has labored to spotlight the work of disabled colleagues.
+Display screen credit embrace Pitching In and Casualty – and he has truly beforehand appeared in Silent Witness, enjoying a personality referred to as Chris Ward in a storyline from 2005.
+He’s additionally a stage actor, author, director and performer who has labored to focus on the work of disabled colleagues.

 Stephen Walters performs Robbie Shaw